cewing/training.python_web/source/presentations/session01.rst

 .. class:: incremental

-Opening a **socket** creates a kind of transceiver that can send and/or receive data at a given IP address and Port.
+Opening a **socket** creates a kind of transceiver that can send and/or receive *bytes* at a given IP address and Port.

 Sockets in Python
 -----------------

 Python provides a standard library module which provides socket functionality.
 It is called **socket**.

+.. class:: incremental

+The library is really just a very thin wrapper around the system implementation of *BSD Sockets*

+.. class:: incremental

 Let's spend a few minutes getting to know this module.

+.. class:: incremental

 We're going to do this next part together, so open up a terminal and start a python interpreter